data-visualization-society/Welcome/README.md

 ## [Slack Channels](slackChannels.md)

-Your guide to all the slack channels.
-(TKTK: link to documentation once created)
+Your guide to all the Data Visualization Society slack channels.